-Students arriving after the scheduled class starting time, leaving before the scheduled ending time, returning late from break or who are unprepared to begin class are considered tardy.
-Assignments that are missed due to tardiness or leaving early may not be made up and may impact the final grade of the course.
+On-site students arriving after the scheduled class starting time, leaving before the scheduled ending time, returning late from break or who are unprepared to begin class are considered tardy.
+Time lost due to tardiness is calculated as time absent from class and contributes to the absence rate per course.
 See the college attendance policy for the guidance on how absences affect course grades, completion, and enrollment in the program.